Deal elusive in conservatives' battle for Merkel's crown

 Soeder, who declared his bid for the job last Sunday, had then said he would step aside "without resentment" if larger party CDU was to decide for his rival Laschet.

 But even after the CDU's leadership came out a day later in support for Laschet, Soeder refused to back down.
-Instead, he cited popularity ratings as he dug in his heels.
+Instead, the 54-year-old cited popularity ratings as he dug in his heels.

 A recent poll by public broadcaster ARD showed 44 percent of Germans in favour of Soeder as most qualified as the CDU-CSU's chancellor candidate.
-Laschet only scooped 15 percent of support.
+Laschet only had 15 percent of support.

 The infighting has thrown the conservatives into disarray as Merkel is about to bow out after 16 years in power.